-Richard Wesley has taught architectural design and theory at the University of Illinois, the University of Notre Dame and Harvard University, His writings on the history and theory of architecture have been published in Architectural Research Quarterly, Harvard Design Magazine, Journal of the Society of Architectural Historians, Rassegna, Res, and VIA.
+Richard Wesley has taught architecture design and theory at the University of Illinois, the University of Notre Dame and Harvard University, His writings on the history and theory of architecture have been published in Architectural Research Quarterly, Harvard Design Magazine, Journal of the Society of Architectural Historians, Rassegna, Res, and VIA.

 Bachelor of Architecture (B.Arch), Pennsylvania State University